Updated: Apr 6, 2020

 - Internet stories that have been flying around this week are that people taking certain blood pressure medications or standard over-the-counter anti-inflammatory drugs (including Ibuprofen and Naproxen) are at higher risk of serious disease and should stop taking their medicine.
 The facts do support either of these conclusions.
 Groups are continuing to monitor, but do not change routine use of either of these groups of medicines

 - The World Health Organization has published a new recommendation that contact tracing for confirmed or high-risk cases of COVID-19 extend to 2 days before the development of symptoms.
 Previously there was no guidance, and many were going back as much as 14 days before.

 - Asymptomatic transmission among household contacts appears increasingly important, and quarantine of all household contacts is emerging as an important mitigation strategy.
 Contacts should only be tested if they are symptomatic.

 - Australia, New Zealand, Singapore, and the U.S. Department of State are now advising travelers to AVOID all international travel.

 - A new study from the U.S. National Institutes of Health showed that at 21-23°C (69.8-73.4°F) and 40% relative humidity (RH), SARS-CoV-2 remained on surfaces for up to 72 hours on plastic and stainless steel, for 24 hours on cardboard (simulates packaged products), and for 4 hours on copper.
-Virus in artificially generated aerosols (nebulizer, mimicking medical settings) remained viable throughout the 3-hour duration of the experiment.
+Viruses in artificially generated aerosols (nebulizer, mimicking medical settings) remained viable throughout the 3-hour duration of the experiment.

 Corporations should be mindful: